Versent/redux-crud/readme.md

 ### Use plural resources

-Use collection of resources and name them using the plural form e.g. `users` instead of `user`.
+Use a collection of resources and name them using the plural form e.g. `users` instead of `user`.

 ### About optimistic changes